NAT 4.6% vs IND

 Nehl retired in 2001, and was succeeded by Luke Hartsuyker.
 Hartsuyker has held the seat ever since.

 A redistribution shifted the seat south at the 2016 election, and former independent MP Rob Oakeshott, who previously represented Lyne to the south, contested Cowper and came within 5% of defeating Hartsuyker.

 Sitting Nationals MP Luke Hartsuyker is not running for re-election.

 - Rob Oakeshott (Independent)

 - Andrew Woodward (Labor)

 This seat is normally considered reasonably safe, but Rob Oakeshott’s last-minute candidacy (announced shortly before nominations closed) was enough to cut Hartsuyker’s margin to less than 5%.
-If Oakeshott was to announce a more serious candidacy it’s conceivable he could seriously threaten the Nationals.
-If he doesn’t run, the Nationals should retain this seat comfortably.
+Oakeshott has announced his candidacy with more time to spare in 2019, which should give him a good shot at winning this seat in the absence of a sitting MP.

 |Wayne Lawrence||Christian Democratic Party||3,538||3.4||+1.0|

 2016 two-party-preferred result